Updated March 2017

 - Determine an applicant’s eligibility for CaRMS’ online services;

-- Provide and communicate information about CaRMS services and timetables to applicants, medical schools or other third parties;
+- Provide and communicate information about CaRMS services and timelines to clients or other third parties;

-- Collect and distribute medical school applications and documentation, to participating undergraduate institutions;
+- Collect and distribute medical school applications and documentation, as well as application and training statistics to participating undergraduate institutions;

 - Match applicants with postgraduate medical residency programs;

-- Provide applicants’ required personal information to the undergraduate or postgraduate office or their designate at the medical school where the applicant has applied for undergraduate medical school or matched to a postgraduate medical residency.
+- Provide applicants’ required personal information to the undergraduate or postgraduate office or their designate at the medical school where the applicant has applied for undergraduate medical school or matched to a postgraduate medical residency position.

 - Meet legal and regulatory requirements; and